pikatchu/closedsource/book/0005-the_weight_of_knowledge.md

-Elias studied Leo carefully, his expression unreadable.
+Elias studied Leo carefully.
 “What I'm about to teach you—it's not a right.
 It's an honor.
 And not everyone is worthy of it.”